-DESIGNATION OF ADMINIASTRATIVE EMPLOYEES
+DESIGNATION OF ADMINISTRATIVE EMPLOYEES

-Administrative employees are defined as those who are Exempt and supervise other employees (or would if the department were large enough).
+Administrative employees are defined as those who direct a department (job title includes the word Director).
 The designation of Staff Admin versus Faculty Admin will be determined by the Academic Office.

 RECORD OF HOURS WORKED

 A record of hours worked each day and week must be kept for each hourly employee.
 This record is maintained by an online time and attendance system.